-The Atlas of Dreams has a traditional setting that mixes the High-medieval culture, specifically the colonial feudal systems particular to Europe and South America, with the futuristic; the advanced technology of our modern world, entwined with myth and religious dogma.
-The story takes place in various partly inhabited planets across the last galaxy to survive our universes' cosmic heat death, billions of years into the future.
+The Atlas of Dreams has a traditional setting that mixes high-medieval culture, specifically the colonial feudal systems particular to Europe and South America, with futuristic elements; advanced technology of our modern world, entwined with myth and religious dogma.
+The story takes place on various partly inhabited planets across the last galaxy to survive our universe's cosmic heat death, billions of years into the future.
 Although there are many more planets than those shown here, these are the main four, appearing in the first and second books of the series.

 - Atlas -